 - Direct Unsubsidized Loans (formerly Unsubsidized Stafford Loans) are not awarded on the basis of financial need.
 Unsubsidized Direct Loans are guaranteed and do not require a credit check.
 The annual limit for Unsubsidized Direct Loans for graduate students is $20,500 per academic year.
 The interest rate is fixed at 6.8%.
 Interest is charged during all periods, even during the time a student is in school and during grace and deferment periods.
 You can pay the interest while you are enrolled, or defer and capitalize it until repayment begins.

 - Direct Graduate PLUS Loans are not awarded on the basis of financial need.
 The Grad PLUS Loan is a credit-based supplemental loan.
-A student must pass a credit review and must not have adverse credit, which is defined as: a current 90-day or more delinquency; debt discharged in bankruptcy during the past 5 years; or evidence of a default, foreclosure, tax lien, repossession, wage garnishment, or write-off of a Title IV debt in the past 5 years.
+A student must pass a credit review and must not have adverse credit which is defined as: a current 90-day or more delinquency; debt discharged in bankruptcy during the past 5 years; or evidence of a default, foreclosure, tax lien, repossession, wage garnishment, or write-off of a Title IV debt in the past 5 years.

 - Federal Perkins Loans are available by federally appropriated dollars.
 The funds are appropriated to Union Theological Seminary and awarded by the Seminary.
 Perkins Loans are limited and are awarded to students based on an assessment of exceptional financial need as determined by the results from the FAFSA and the information contained on the Union Financial Aid Form.
 Perkins loans have a 5% fixed interest rate.
 Interest does not accrue during eligible enrollment or during the 9-month grace period.

 Federal Loan Limits

 The student budget or Cost of Attendance represents the maximum financial aid you can be awarded through any combination of scholarships, fellowships, federal, and private loans certified through Union Theological Seminary for a given academic year.